Issues under finance and banking law

 If the decision is to pay off the outstanding borrowings of the target, the provisions of the credit or loan agreement concerning early repayment (e.g. with respect to fees and commissions) will be relevant, as will provisions concerning termination of the agreement (on notice or by agreement).
 An analysis of these aspects of the credit or loan agreement will enable the parties to prepare a repayment strategy before presenting the proposal to the lender.

 From the buyer’s point of view it is important to determine the conditions, and ideally the wording of the future declarations, with respect to repayment of obligations and release of existing security interests or confirmation that they have expired, as well as consent to deletion of the entry of the security interests from the relevant registers.
-Therefore prior to conclusion of the sale agreement, the buyer should obtain undertaking of the lender to issue a release letter upon repayment (pay-off letter).
-Specific wording of release letter including confirmation of repayment and expiry of the security interests is usually attached to the pay-off letter.
+Therefore prior to conclusion of the sale agreement, the buyer should obtain an undertaking by the lender to issue a release letter upon repayment (pay-off letter).
+The specific wording of the release letter including confirmation of repayment and expiry of the security interests is usually attached to the pay-off letter.

-The type of security interests that are being released will determine the wording of the release letter.
-It is particularly important in the case of security that is based on disclosure in a register to assure that the security is precisely identified and that the release letter is worded correctly to enable deletion of the entry from the register.
+The type of security interest that is being released will determine the wording of the release letter.
+It is particularly important in the case of security based on disclosure in a register to assure that the security is precisely identified and that the release letter is worded correctly to enable deletion of the entry from the register.

-The release letter should also contain an undertaking to return the original documents related to the principal forms of security, such as powers of attorney or declarations regarding submission to enforcement, and to prohibit the use of copies of such instruments.
+The release letter should also contain an undertaking to return the original documents related to the principal forms of security, such as powers of attorney or declarations submitting to enforcement, and to prohibit the use of copies of such instruments.